-The meaning of prix fixe menu is a menu that offers a multi-course meal at a fixed total price.
+A prix fixe menu offers a multi-course meal at a fixed total price.
 The number of courses can vary from 2 to over 10.
-And sometimes you may have options to choose from within each course.
-Though, commonly, a prix fixe menu does not provide choices within courses.
+Sometimes you may have options to choose from within each course.
+Though, commonly, the menu does not provide choices within courses.

 A table d’hote menu typically does offer those choices.
 It’s another type of fixed menu.
 But, in general, the phrase prix fixe refers to a set menu at a fixed price.

-The prix fixe pronunciation is pretty easy.
-You pronounce prix fixe “pree-fix.”
+Prix fixe is pronounced “pree-fix.”
 You’ll sometimes see that pronunciation reflected in menus spelled prefix.
-That spelling reflects exactly how to pronounce prix fixe, so it’s understandable.
+That spelling reflects exactly how to pronounce it, so it’s understandable.
 But it should be spelled prix fixe.

-First, prix fixe menus tend to cause a bit of sticker shock.
+Prix fixe menus can cause a bit of sticker shock.
 Committing to the total price of a meal beforehand is psychologically different than ordering individual items piecemeal.
-But the folks who go to these types of restaurants are typically prepared to shell out for it.
-So laying down a bunch of money on a prix fixe menu is within their expectations.
+But the folks who go to fine dining restaurants are typically prepared to shell out for it.
+So laying down a bunch of money on a fixed price menu is within their expectations.

-Second, a prix fixe menu is basically the guest saying to the chef and the restaurant, “you do you.”
-Prix fixe menus are meant to showcase the chef’s talent, the restaurant’s expertise, and the concept’s approach to dining.
+A prix fixe menu is basically the guest saying to the chef and the restaurant, “you do you.”
+They’re menus that showcase the chef’s talent, the restaurant’s expertise, and the concept’s approach to dining.
 The restaurant takes the wheel and the guests go along for the ride.
 This is obviously great for people who deeply appreciate talented chefs and thoughtful menus.
-And people are willing to pay a lot of money for it.
-You let the experts choose, create, and serve the food.
+The experts choose the food.
 You just eat it.
-It’s like any other guided tour.
+It’s a guided tour.

-Like we said, the total cost of a prix fixe menu is often a bit shocking.
+Like we said, the total cost of a prix fixe menu can be shocking.
 But it’s usually a better deal than ordering every one of those items a la carte.
-That’s why prix fixe menus are often used as high-value promotions to drive traffic.
+That’s why set price menus are often used as high-value promotions to drive traffic.